 Databases are the backbone of almost every business.
-Learn and develop the skills necessary to design and manage them with the master’s in database design online degree at Southern New Hampshire University.
-The MS in IT with a concentration in database design will equip you with the knowledge necessary to use databases to their full potential.
+Learn and develop the skills necessary to design and manage them with the master's in database design online degree at Southern New Hampshire University.
+The Master of Science in Information Technology with a concentration in Database Design will equip you with the knowledge necessary to use databases to their full potential.
 Our design and administration program will teach you the science of administering, managing and handling the tasks involved in database management systems, such as the creation of databases, data warehousing and database performance and tuning.

 SNHU's master’s in database design degree focuses on the design, development and administration of database applications, client/server systems and data warehouses within the context of a business environment.
 Learn to develop multi-user database applications and manipulate data in a shared database environment.
 Explore principles of design, development and implementation of Data Warehouse DBMS based on the dimensional modeling architecture.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master's in information technology degree at SNHU include: